contiv/vpp/docs/dev-guide/POLICIES.md

 ```
 where `protocol` is one of  {`TCP`, `UDP`, `ANY`} and `action` is either `Deny`
 or `Permit`.
 This mapping is performed by the [policy plugin][policy-plugin]
 and the resulting 6-tuple rules are installed into VPP either as L2/L3 ACLs
+by the [VPP/ACL plugin][acl-plugin] (a component of the [Ligato VPP Agent][ligato-vpp-agent]),
-or as L4 session rules in the [VPPTCP network stack][vpptcp] by the
+or as L4 session rules in the [VPPTCP network stack][vpptcp] directly over
-[VPP/ACL plugin][acl-plugin] (a component of the [Ligato VPP Agent][ligato-vpp-agent]).
+[GoVPP][govpp].

 ## Policy plugin

 The mapping of Kubernetes network policies to ACLs and VPPTCP session rules
 is implemented by the [policy plugin][policy-plugin] using a **data-flow** based
 approach.
 The plugin consists of multiple components that are stacked on top of
 each other, with data moving from the top layer to the bottom layer.
 Each layer
 gets policy-related data from the layer above it, and performs a transformation
 that yields a less abstract data representation for the layer below.
 In this way
 the abstraction level decreases with each layer until it reaches the format of
 policy rules used by the target network stack.
-K8s state data is reflected from
-the K8s API into Etcd by the KSR The top layer of the stack accepts K8s state
+The top layer of the stack accepts
-data from Etcd, where it is reflected from the K8s API by the KSR.
-The bottom
+K8s state data from Etcd, where it is reflected from the K8s API by the KSR.
-layer of the stack outputs rendered policies to one or more network stacks
+The bottom layer of the stack outputs rendered policies to one or more network stacks
 (e.g. vswitch such as the VPP, host stack, ...) in a format consumable by the
 respective stack.
 This layer will typically contain a separate [Renderer](#renderers)
 for each network stack.
 The layers in-between perform policy processing with
 the assistance of in-memory caches.

 ![Policy plugin layers][layers-diagram]